 Narrative Essay

-The trouble of Liberation in the Epidemic
+The trouble of liberation in the epidemic

-That day was hot, everybody was sweating, and we have to show our ID to get in, but my classmate Isabella forgot to bring her ID.
-We were impatient of waiting.

-Last month I went to South Luogu Lane with two other my best friends Grace, Candy and one of my classmate, Isabella.
-South Luogu Lane is a Chinese old lane, where sell different kind of tasty food, and funny things.
-We come out together is because my classmate was too boring at home so she want to come out have fun with us; but that day we have trouble to get in.
+Last month I went to South Luogu Lane with two of my best friends, Grace and Candy, as well one of my classmates, Isabella.
+South Luogu Lane is an old Chinese lane, where you can buy all different kinds of tasty food and funny things.
+Isabella and I hung out togeher because she was too bored at home, so she wanted to go outside and have some fun.
+But that day we got into trouble.

-“Hi!
-I’m here!
-Come,” I shouted to her.

-Isabella's home is very close to mine, so she invited me out to play, but I thought only two people are very boring, so I suggest that she invite my friends to come with us.
-We quickly make decision were we should go, and two other my friend were agree too.
-Because my friends had class in the morning until 12:00 that day, so we made an appointment at Candy house at 2 pm first, but they told me that their teacher had class early at 11:00 in the morning, so we quickly changed the time of that day and we changed the time to 12:30 in the afternoon.
+Isabella's home is very close to mine, so she invited me out to play, but I thought it was boring with just the two of us, so I suggested that she invite my friends to come with us.
+We quickly make decision were we should go, and my two other friends agreed, too.
+My friends had class from the morning until noon that day, so first we made an appointment at Candy’s house at 2 p.m.
+But they told me that their teacher had class early at 11:00 in the morning, so we quickly changed the time to 12:30 in the afternoon.
 Isabella's home and my home are close to the same subway station.
-The subway station next to Candy home is the next stop of the subway station near us; so I made an agreement with Isabella that we should meet on the subway near my house at 12:15 that day.
-Because we change time quick that day, so we didn’t notice that Isabella didn’t check her phone, so she didn’t see that we change our time, so actually me and Isabella we didn’t have a deal, because she didn’t know about these things we had change.
+The subway station next to Candy home is the next stop of the subway line near us.
+So I made an agreement with Isabella that we should meet at the subway station near my house at 12:15 p.m.
+Because we changed the time quickly that day, we didn’t notice that Isabella didn’t check her phone and didn’t see that we changed our time.
+So actually Isabella and I didn’t have a deal because she didn’t know about our changes.

-At 12:00 p.m., I quickly ran to the subway station, when I arrived it was exactly 12:15 p.m.; but she didn’t show up, so I called her, but she didn’t answer.
-I called her at least four time, but she didn’t answer.
-After twenty minutes, she called me,
+At 12:00 p.m.
+I quickly ran to the subway station.
+When I arrived it was exactly 12:15 p.m., but Isabella didn’t show up.
+So I called her, but she didn’t answer.
+I called her at least four times, but she didn’t answer.
+After 20 minutes, she called me.

-“Michelle!
-I’m so sorry, I just saw you guys change the time, but I was eating lunch, please wait for me!
-I’ll be quickly,” she cried.
+“Michelle!,” she said.
+“I’m so sorry.
+I just saw you guys changed the time.
+But I was eating lunch.
+Please wait for me!
+I’ll be there quickly.”

 “Okay!
-I’ll wait for you!
-Please be quickly,” I quickly whisper to her.
+I’ll wait for you!”
+I quickly whispered to her.
+“Please be quick.”

-After fifteen minuet she called me again,
+After 15 minuet shes called me again

 “I’m here!
-Where are you,” she asked,
+Where are you?” she asked

 “Hi!
 I’m her!
 Come,” I shouted to her.

-She finally came, but I wait her at least half hours, and Candy, Grace also waiting for her too.
+She finally came, but I had waited for her for at least half an hour.
+Candy and Grace were also waiting for her.

-We quickly arrived the subway station beside candy’s house and met them; and we also used one hour to get South Luogu Lane.
-After we arrived, we found out we need to have ID for get in.
-Me and my two friend all got ID, but Isabella didn’t, so she called her mom, asked her to send the picture of ID to her.
+We quickly arrived the subway station beside Candy’s house and met them.
+We also used one hour to get South Luogu Lane.
+After we arrived, we found out we need to have IDs to get in.
+My two friends and I all had our IDs, but Isabella didn’t have hers, so she called her mom and asked her to send her a picture of her ID.